arush15june/arush15june.github.io/content/posts/2019-24-11-Hacking-Qatar.md

 ![Hardware](/img/hardware.jpg)

-The whole event was divided into 4 sections of 2 hours each over 2 days which was annoying to produce any concrete results, on top of that we were, at first, not allowed to dismantle the devices though we did open them through and packed them back again neatly before the end of the competition.
+The whole event was divided into 4 sections of 2 hours each over 2 days which was annoying to produce any concrete results, on top of that we were, at first, not allowed to dismantle the devices but were allowed on the condition that the device's integrity be maintained.
+We opened the devices and packed them back again neatly before the end of the competition.

 Our toolkit which we brought from home consisted of Multimeter's, cheap Arduinos, a CP2102 based USB FTDI board, a Cypress FX2 based el cheapo [logic analyzer](https://robu.in/product/usb-logic-analyze-24m-8ch-mcu-arm-fpga-dsp-debug-tool/) having 8 channels paired with the fantastic open source software [Sigrok](https://sigrok.org/) and [PulseView](https://sigrok.org/wiki/PulseView), a variant of the RTL-SDR, and a FOSSASIA [PSLab](https://pslab.io/).
 All my love to [Open Tech Lab](https://www.youtube.com/channel/UCeF7JKNXOy0jpMOxpgbZcpg) for its immensely information videos from which I learned so much about SDRs, electronics and using Sigrok and PulseView.